 Chef Carter travels extensively, enjoying and learning from the menus and kitchens of fellow chefs to satisfy his thirst for culinary knowledge and a more in-depth understanding of other cuisines.

 Not long after, one of the oldest houses in Scottsdale-just down the street from Carter's beloved La Chaumiere-hit the market.
-The trio scooped it up to open The House Brasserie, where Chef Carter provided his take on American gastro pub cuisine until selling the restaurant in October 2018.
+The trio of Carter, Ellisor and Raab scooped it up to open The House Brasserie, where Chef Carter provided his unique take on American gastro pub cuisine until selling the restaurant in October 2018.

 In 2016, Scottsdale native and restaurateur Mark Drinkwater approached Chef Carter and Raab to partner in a new restaurant at the corner of Lincoln and Shea.
 The concept for an Italian restaurant featuring products common to Arizona and Italy had been simmering in Carter's mind for sometime and thus, Fat Ox was born.
-Paying homage to the Bue Grasso, or fat ox festival, in Carrù Italy, Chef Carter’s menu at Fat Ox features hand-made pastas, wild seafood and pecan-wood grilled meats.
+Paying homage to the Bue Grasso, or fat ox festival, in Carrù Italy, Chef Carter’s menu at Fat Ox features his modern approach to Italian food classics such as hand-made pastas, wild seafood and pecan-wood grilled meats.

-At nearly the same time, the partnership of Carter, Raab and Ellisor grabbed the opportunity to bring their award-winning menu and atmosphere at The Mission "North" to a prime location at Kierland Commons.
+At nearly the same time, the partnership of Carter, Raab and Ellisor grabbed the opportunity to bring their award-winning menu and vibrant atmosphere to a prime spot at Kierland Commons to open The Mission "North" .

-Never content with the status quo, Chef Matt would one day love to write a cookbook that would help define food and what it means to him, host a James Beard dinner and open a uniquely Arizona restaurant featuring local products.
+Never content with the status quo, Chef Matt would one day love to write a cookbook that would help define food and what it means to him, host a James Beard dinner in New Yord and open a uniquely Arizona restaurant featuring local products.

 When Chef Matt isn’t in the kitchen, he likes to be outdoors with his three kids—camping, skiing and gardening.
 He cultivates obscure peppers that he enjoys experimenting with in his own kitchen.
 He’s also a self-diagnosed audio-file with an eclectic taste for music ranging from his roots listening to the Beatles with his Mom and the Stones with his dad, to old school English punk and synthetic pop.